 To mark the Armistice in 1918 Hay Festival curated an International Poetry Project for 2018 with writers from around the world.
 Poets from some of the thirty-nine countries that participated in WW1 – Russia, France, Germany, Canada, Wales, Austria, India – were invited to write a poem as a response to a WW1 poem, 100 years on.

 In May 2018 at Hay Festival in Wales many of the commissioned poets read their work.
-In November 2018 Hay Festival publishes the collection of poems, entitled The Echoes Last So Long: Commemorating the Armistice, as an ebook at Hay Festival 2019 on Thursday 23 May.Buy the ebook
+Hay Festival will publish the collection of poems, entitled The Echoes Last So Long: Commemorating the Armistice, as an ebook at Hay Festival 2019 on Thursday 23 May.Buy the ebook

-The poets who have contributed to the Armistice Project and whose work is featured in the anthology:
+The poets who have contributed to the Armistice Project and whose work will be featured in the anthology:

 Valérie Rouzeau (France) responds to Guillaume Apollinaire

 Ulrike Almut Sandig (Germany) responds to Wilhelm Lehmann

 Margaret Atwood (Canada) responds to John McCrae

 Tishani Doshi (India) responds to Kala Khan (letter from a Punjabi Muslim to Iltaf Hussain, Bhatinda, Patiala, Punjab States)

 Maria Stepanova (Russia) responds to Inger Christensen’s alphabet as well as poems by Anne Carson, Marjorie Pickthall, Mayakovsky and Pushkin.